In his 1983 patent, Puharich describes his water splitting technique as being a multi-stage water treatment process. The...

 Here Meyer refers to the gas filled “pulsing core”, and it’s “unipolar magnetic field coupling” action.
 He always used these cryptic circles on his block diagrams to indicate the effect.
 Of course, he never disclosed this notation explicitly.
 I think this notation represents the magnetic fields of tiny magnetized gas ions, which when accelerated by the primary coil on the gas core, moves across the secondary coil.

-I should note before you invest time in building one of these, that in my experiments with this type of transformer, I never noticed any unusual energy effects nor where these coils particularly energy efficient.
+I should also note here that before you invest time in building one of these coils, that while interesting, my experiments with this type of transformer never resulted in any unusual energy effects nor were these coils very energy efficient.
+If anything, they were less efficient than standard solid ferrous core transformers.